-Do multiple credit inquiries hurt your credit score?
-The answer is sometimes “yes” and “no.” The impact of multiple credit inquiries all depends on when your credit is pulled AND what type of credit report is pulled.
+Multiple credit inquires concern many prospective home buyers and homeowners.
+The impact of multiple credit inquiries all depends on when your credit is pulled and what type of credit report is pulled.

-Even though your score should not be impacted if you meet the credit report type and 45 timeframe criteria, your scores may change from report to report based on any intermittent data changes related to your payment and balance history.
-For example, if you miss a payment between the 1st credit inquiry and the 2nd credit inquiry your score may change due to the late payment.
+Your scores can change from report to report based on your payment and balance history changing.
+For example, a missed payment between the 1st credit inquiry and the 2nd credit inquiry would likely lower your score due to the new and derogatory information.